Afcon 2019: Don’t shed a tear for Egypt, they got what they deserved against South Africa | Goal.com

 However, to their credit, Bafana Bafana were visibly motivated on Saturday evening and gave everything in Cairo.
 Their attacking intent was palpable from the first whistle as they weren’t deterred by the mammoth crowd.
 If anything they were roused by the occasion while Egypt seemed to cower and wither.

-For a bit of context, the Southern Africans had more shots against the Pharaohs (14) than they had against Ivory Coast and Morocco combined (4).
+For a bit of context, the Southern Africans had more shots against the Pharaohs (14) than they could muster against Ivory Coast and Morocco combined (4).
 Against Aguirre’s men, they had six shots on target and created two big chances, but failed to register any against their group opponents.

 They were full value for the win and deserved to go through to the last eight where they’ll play three-time champions Nigeria.